Monitor Sandbox Activity and Debug Issues

 ```

-If the request fails, check the following:
+If the request fails, check these items.

 1. Run `nemohermes <name> status` to confirm the active provider and endpoint.